EMC2 Newsletter

 Joined EMC2 in 2007.
 PhD and BSc, Chemical Engineering from the University ofSheffield.

-John has been following the fusion industry for many years and has been actively involved as an advisor on EMC2’s direction and assisting with fundraising.
+John has been actively involved as an advisor on EMC2’s direction and assisting with fundraising.

 He is currently employed as an engineer at IonQ where he helps program robots to fire lasers at ions to do math.